awslabs/time-addressable-media-store/upgrades/4.1_5.0/README.md

 2. **Verify Storage ETL**: Call the Objects endpoint and confirm the `first_referenced_by_flow` field is displayed
 3. **Verify Tags ETL**: Call the TAMS API to retrieve a Flow and confirm tags are displayed correctly

-If all three checks pass, the ETL processes completed successfully and you can proceed with cleanup.
+If all three checks pass, the ETL processes completed successfully, and you can proceed with cleanup.

 ## Cleanup